-The choice of blade material is fundamental but the knife is made not only by the blade but also by the handle and the mechanical elements connecting the various elements.
+The choice of the material of the blade is fundamental but the knife is not only made by the blade but also by the handle and the mechanical elements connecting the various elements.

-If you use the dishwasher you need to know that some materials such as wood for handles is not suitable for that type of washing.
+If you use the dishwasher you must know that some materials such as wood for the handles is not suitable for that type of washing.

-No matter what the wood is, it will lose its good looks and become opaque, it will begin to deteriorate.
+No matter what the wood is, it will lose its beautiful appearance and become dull, it will begin to deteriorate.

-If the handle is made of polymer it may be more suitable than wood but glued or riveted?
+If the handle is made of polymer can it be more suitable than wood but glued or riveted?

-If it is glued, then it must not get into the dishwasher.
+If it is glued, then then it should not get into the dishwasher.

-If one or more pieces of metal are welded again in this case avoid the dishwasher.
+If one or more pieces of metal are welded also in this case avoid the dishwasher.

-Whether the knife is completely metal depends on the material but are still quite unusual for kitchen knives but easier to see in cutlery.
+Whether the knife is completely made of metal depends on the material but they are still quite unusual for kitchen knives but easier to see them in cutlery.

 So what to do?